SkylineCommunications/dataminer-docs/develop/CICD/GitHub/GitHubReusableWorkflows/GitHub_Reusable_Workflows_Update_Catalog_Details.md

 # Update Catalog Details

 The Update Catalog Details workflow can run on any repository.
-It's intended to update only the catalog meta data and details without uploading new versions of artifacts.
+It is intended to update only the Catalog metadata and details without uploading new versions of artifacts.

 This is an optional workflow, running the regular AutomationScript or Connector reusable workflows will perform the same as this but with additional quality control and the ability to release new artifacts.

 The following actions will be performed: